phpearth/docs/security/uploading.md

 $filename = round(microtime(true)).mt_rand().'.'.$ext;
 ```

-You can also use hashing functions like `hash_file()`, `sha1_file()` to build file name.
+You can also use hashing functions like `hash_file()` and `sha1_file()` to
-This method can save some storage spaces when different users upload the same file.
+build filenames.
+This method can save some storage space when different users
+upload the same file.

 ```php
 $uploadedName = $_FILES['upload']['name'];